bluez/bluez/client/bluetoothctl-transport.rst

 :Usage: **> select <transport> [transport1...]**

 Note:

+If the select command receives a list of transports, they will first be linked using the "Links" MediaTransport property.
+They will then be selected one by one, by calling the "Select" MediaTransport method.
+After the first transport is acquired, the Broadcast Sink will create fds for the associated stream and all its links.
+Each link can then be acquired one by one, setting the fd for the transport and starting to receive audio.

-If running the setup with an audio server that has LE Audio support (such as PipeWire), it will prompt it to automatically acquire the transport.
+The select command does not require a local endpoint to be registered beforehand.
+This is because if the setup runs with an audio server that has LE Audio support (such as PipeWire), the audio server is the one to register endpoints and the transports are created as a result.
+Once a transport is selected, the audio server will automatically acquire.

 unselect
 --------